Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Banks.
 Canada’s Big 5 banks sell gold, including CIBC, RBC, Scotiabank, TD, and BMO.
 Other banks may or may not sell physical gold.
 You may get a better deal on gold bullion if you’re a client.
 Banks also offer vaults and safety deposit boxes for safe storage.

-• Precious metal dealers.
+• Precious Metal Dealers.
 There are several gold dealers across Canada that buy and sell physical gold.
 These organizations are required to comply with a program overseen by the Financial Transactions and Reports Analysis Center of Canada (FINTRAC) to prevent money laundering.
+You can buy your gold in person, otherwise most dealers offer online purchasing options and will deliver the gold to you.

 Silver Gold Bull– Gold